Satviky/project-Rescue/README.md

-## Project Rescue
+## RESQ

 ![Project Rescue Banner](Project-Rescue.png)

 ### 🔍 Unravel the Mystery

 **Project Rescue** is an immersive mystery game where players navigate a world of secrets and hidden truths.
-Communicate through enigmatic chats, uncover clues, and solve puzzles to uncover the story behind Ollie's disappearance.
+Communicate through enigmatic chats, uncover clues, and solve puzzles to uncover the story behind Lucas's disappearance.
+Developed by Shadowveil Stuidos.

 ---